Sticky Gochujang-Harissa Chicken (Protein Only)

-Tender chicken thighs are marinated in soy and toasted sesame oil, then glazed in a blend of Chef Einat’s homemade gochujang-harissa and honey sauce.
+Tender chicken breast is marinated in soy and toasted sesame oil, then glazed in a blend of Chef Einat’s homemade gochujang-harissa and honey sauce.
 Finished with sesame seeds and fresh scallion, and served with a cooling cucumber-yogurt sauce for dipping.

 Nutritional facts